akimble/RandomImageBot/RandomImageBot/README.md

     the line closet to the bottom is read in for that KEYWORD.

   - Bot Admins can peruse and upload unprotected files from the hosts PC.
 Be wary of who you add to this role (ideally only the host should be a Bot Admin).

+  - Before creating a JAR file of the project, change the path names in readFile, readHashMapFile, and writeToFile in BotUtils to ".\\" (the current path is just for easier testing in Eclipse).
+    Also create text files for admins.txt and keywordToPath.txt and place them IN the same folder as the JAR file (wherever you put it).
+Also make sure the folder they are in allows you to write into it because the JAR file needs to create a modules folder due to Maven (it's not used but will throw an error if it can't create it).
+After that, you can just "cd" into the folder in CMD and type "java -jar yourJar.jar yourBotToken" to run the RandomImageBot program.